jouvin/iam-website/content/en/docs/reference/configuration/_index.md

 # If set to 'true' the status of the Redis service
 # will appear in the IAM Health check endpoint
 IAM_HEALTH_REDIS_PROBE_ENABLED=false

+## Cache settings

+# Enable the caching mechanism in IAM.
+# When set to 'false', no-one kind of cache will be used.
+# The default behavior is an in-memory cache
+IAM_CACHE_ENABLED=true

+# Allow to cache the IAM information (i.e. well-known endpoint and
+# scope matchers) into an external Redis service
+IAM_CACHE_REDIS_ENABLED=false
 ```

 ## Local authentication settings